VirajJadhav/HTTP-Server/README.md

 ## Important file Syntax

 1. CTest.json or LTest.json (For testing purpose)

-   - Key, value pairs expected per object (file is in json format)
  - possible keys (case-sensitive):
      - "method": which states HTTP method ("GET", "POST", "PUT", "DELETE", "HEAD")
      - "url": url to which the request is sent ("/index.html", "/something", etc); (Default is "/")
-       - "data" (Applicable for POST and PUT):
-         Again in key, value pairs, eg,
+     - "data" (Applicable for POST and PUT): Again in key, value pairs.
-       - "file" (Applicable for POST and PUT):
-         Again in key, value pais, possible keys:
+     - "file" (Applicable for POST and PUT): Again in key, value pais.
          - "name": filename that is expected to be stored on server
          - "path": file path from where the client is expected to pick the file (Absolute path is expected)
          - "fileType" (options): eg = ("text", "image"); (Default is "_/_")